 For main bearing installation: You may need to make a special cut in the seal's rim so that it will not cover up the lubrication hole.
 This can be done before the seal is installed with a Dremel type tool.
 It is always better to do this before the seal is installed, if possible.
 If the cut was made by the manufacturer or must be done after the seal is installed, you can skip this step.

 Clean the casing(s) and especially the bore(s).
-It is easy to mix up the interior and exterior of the case.
-With a felt tip marker, make a big "E" on the exterior side of the case next to the bore.
-This will help you be sure to place the exterior of the seal towards that side.
+It is easy to become confused which is the interior and exterior of the case.
+With a felt tip marker, make an "E" on the exterior side of the case next to the bore.
+This will help to make sure that you place the exterior of the seal towards that side.

 Heat the case in an oven until the area of the bore is 177ºC (350ºF).
-Use must use an infrared gun to measure this temperature.
-It must be within a few degrees of the correct temperature.
+Use an infrared gun to measure this temperature.
+It should be within a few degrees of the correct temperature.

 For more information on how to do this procedure, go to this excellent site by MicroBlue Bearings.
-Much of the material posted here was taken from their site.
+Information from their site was used here.
 We thank them for their help.